 In my work as a Clinical Director at Shepherd’s Hill Academy, I see the impact that unlimited connectivity can have on individuals and the family system.
 Moreover, this massive need to connect with everyone is actually limiting our deeply relational nature as humans.

-Research by Savci and Aysan (2017) found that “Technological addictions adversely affect the quality of relationship of adolescents with their peers, friends and family.
+Research by Savci and Aysan (2017) found that “Technological addictions adversely affect the quality of the relationship of adolescents with their peers, friends and family.
 This prevents the adolescent from seeing himself as a meaningful part of his relationships.
 Therefore, the level of social connectedness of adolescents with technological addictions decreases or the development of social connectedness is hampered” (p.
 210).
 Unencumbered access is not only distracting but it is actually harmful.

 Technology in Residential Mental Health Care

 I have had the privilege of working with teenagers who need residential care like Shepherd’s Hill Academy.
-While the diagnoses that I address with the family are commonly mood disorders, anxiety, substance use, family discord, and oppositional behavior, there is almost always a component of technology addiction that I address.
+While the diagnoses that I address with the family are common mood disorders, anxiety, substance use, family discord, and oppositional behavior, there is almost always a component of technology addiction that I address.

 As my clients get used to not having their devices, it’s amazing to see their interpersonal development and core values bloom.
 They begin to have deep introspection about what it means to be connected to others and how technology was often a distraction from their issues.
 Many of the teenagers I work with know that they don’t want the unlimited access that a smartphone provides when they transition home-and most of them make the decision to limit or even eliminate social media.